shortland/Honey-Pot-Bears-Rootkit/README.md

 3. David - Hides specific processes from the process table when a user does a "ps"

-4. Ibrahim - Give the ability to a malicious process to elevate its uid to 0 (root) upon demand (again this involves coming up with a protocol for doing that)
+4. Ibrahim - Implement framework for intercepting all syscalls.
+Give the ability to a malicious process to elevate its uid to 0 (root) upon demand.

 ## Resources Used
 [Linux Kernel Module Programming Guide](https://www.tldp.org/LDP/lkmpg/2.6/html/x121.html)